 Cambodian rock and roll captivated the country in the pre-war years when legendary crooners like Sinn Sisamouth and divas such as Ros Sereywothea and Pan Ron got the country dancing.
 Thanks to the Cambodian Space Project people are listening to the swinging sounds of Cambodia’s Golden Age once again.

 UPDATE 20 March 2018: Cambodia is heartbroken today.
 Kak Channthy, the effervescent singer of the Cambodian Space Project died tragically in a road accident in the early hours of the morning in Phnom Penh at the terribly young age of 38.
-Our hearts go out to Channthy’s son, family and Julien.
+Our hearts go out to Channthy’s son and family.
 I’ll never forget meeting Channthy and chatting to her at Laundry Bar after a performance with her son in her lap.
 We’ll treasure the times we saw Channthy perform: she illuminated the stage, enlivened the room, entranced us with her voice, and made everyone want to dance. #RIP

 Cambodia has a long, rich musical heritage that spans indigenous, ceremonial and folk music, but it was Cambodian rock and roll and its groovy cover songs from the swinging Sixties and psychedelic Seventies that got the country dancing in the pre-war years.

 In the first part of our interview with Cambodian Space Project, the band’s founders Julien Poulson and Kak Channthy shared how they channel the sounds of the Golden Era of Cambodian rock and roll, which flourished from the late 1950s through the 1960s until 1975 when the brutal Khmer Rouge took power and singers and musicians became targets of the merciless regime.
 Part two, below, focuses on Cambodian rock and roll itself.

 Cambodian Space Project on Cambodian Rock and Roll

 Q. What makes that period of music so special for you both?